-Requests for changes to another DNP concentration, changes from Dual concentrations to a single concentration, or to move from a full-time to a part-time plan of study are to be discussed with the advisor, concentration coordinator, and the DNP program director.
-The change in plan of study must be approved by the DNP Program Director and Executive Associate Dean of Academic Affairs.
-The DNP Program Director is available to meet with students to discuss program needs, interests, goals, and program policies.
+Requests for changes to another DNP concentration, changes from Dual concentrations to a single concentration, or to transition from a full-time to a part-time plan of study must be discussed with the advisor, concentration coordinator, and the Assistant Dean of Graduate Programs.
+The change in plan of study must be approved by the Assistant Dean of Graduate Programs and the Executive Associate Dean of Academic Affairs.
+The Assistant Dean of Graduate Programs is available to meet with students to discuss program needs, interests, goals, and program policies.
 Students are allowed two (2) changes in a Plan of Study unless approved by the Dean of the College of Nursing.
 Please see the official policy in Section III.